Upcoming searches for decaying dark matter with ULTRASAT ultraviolet maps: Extragalactic Background Light

 To estimate the contribution of DDM to the UV-EBL and hence to the observed intensity, we model the DDM specific comoving-volume emissivity following Refs.~\cite{Chen:2003gz,Finkbeiner:2011dx,Pierpaoli:2003rz,Creque-Sarbinowski:2018ebl,Bernal:2020lkd}.
 For a fixed DDM mass, we define

-where we neglected stimulated decays (which would anyway increase the emission rate, so we remain conservative), and we introduced $\rho_c=3H_0^2/(8\pi G)$ as the critical density and $f^{\rm DDM}_{\rm esc}$ as the escape fraction of the photons produced in the decay.
+where we neglected stimulated decays (which would anyway increase the emission rate,\footnote{{Ref.~\cite{Caputo:2018vmy}.shows that accounting for stimulated decay introduces a $(1+2\mathcal{F}_\gamma)$ factor in Eq.~\eqref{eq:eps_DM}, where $\mathcal{F}_\gamma$ is the photon occupation number of the radiation field that stimulates the emission.
+Photon emission in the UV range may be stimulated by the UV-EBL or by resolved UV-bright sources, which are masked out from our all-sky maps.
+The contribution from the UV-EBL would enhance the DDM signal while also introducing further correlation between the cosmological and astrophysical components; a detailed modeling of this effect is beyond the scope of this paper.}} so we remain conservative), and we introduced $\rho_c=3H_0^2/(8\pi G)$ as the critical density and $f^{\rm DDM}_{\rm esc}$ as the escape fraction of the photons produced in the decay.
 Finally, the quantity

 encloses the information about the process: $f_{\rm DDM}$ is the fraction defined in Eq.~\eqref{eq:fddm}, $f_{\gamma\gamma}=1$ is the branching ratio of the $\rm DDM\to \gamma+\gamma$ process, and $\tau_{\rm DDM}^{-1}$ its decay rate, namely the inverse of the particle lifetime.
 We collect these parameter together since they are degenerate in the analysis in Sec.~\ref{sec:analysis}.
 To avoid DM abundance evolving relevantly across cosmic time, we require $\tau_{\rm DDM}^{-1} < 10^{-18}\,{\rm s}^{-1} = H_0^{-1}$, where $H_0^{-1}$ is the age of the Universe.
 Since $e^{-\tau_{\rm DDM}^{-1}(t-t_0)}\sim 1$, the only redshift evolution in $\epsilon_{\rm DDM}(m_{\rm DDM},z)$ is hence due to $f^{\rm DDM}_{\rm esc}$.
 We parameterize this factor as